dmstern/likers-blocker/README.md

 ## Usage

 * Once you click on a tweet, there is a link which indicates how many people liked this tweet.
-* cclick on that link to get the list of all likers
+* Click on that link to get the list of all likers
 * Then click on the new button on the top which says "Block all" / "Alle Blockieren".
 * If you use it for the first time, you will have to authorize the app to access your twitter account.
 * You get a list of all users that are about to be blocked.